Lima: Education

 Home to universities, institutions and schools, Lima has the highest concentration of institutions of higher learning on the continent.
-Lima is home to the oldest continuously operating higher learning institution in the New World, National University of San Marcos, founded in 1551.
+In Lima is the oldest continuously operating university in the New World, National University of San Marcos, founded in 1551.

 Universidad Nacional de Ingeniería (UNI) was founded in 1876 by Polish engineer Edward Habich and is the country's most important engineering school.
 Other public universities offer teaching and research, such as the Universidad Nacional Federico Villarreal (the second largest), the Universidad Nacional Agraria La Molina (where ex-president Alberto Fujimori once taught) and the National University of Callao.

 The Pontifical Catholic University of Peru, established in 1917, is the oldest private university.
 Other private institutions include Universidad del Pacifico, Universidad ESAN, Universidad de Lima, Universidad de San Martín de Porres, Universidad Peruana Cayetano Heredia, Universidad Cientifica del Sur, Universidad San Ignacio de Loyola, Universidad Peruana de Ciencias Aplicadas, Universidad Privada San Juan Bautista and Universidad Ricardo Palma.

 The city and has a total of 8,047 elementary and high schools, both public and private, which educate more than one and a half million students.
 The number of private schools is much greater than public schools (6,242 vs 1,805) while the average size of private schools is 100 for elementary and 130 for high school.
 Public schools average 400 students in elementary and 500 in high school.

 Lima has one of the country's highest levels of enrollment in high school and preschool.
 86.1% of high school-age students are in school, vs the national average of 80.7%.
 In early childhood, the enrollment level in Lima is 84.7%, while the national average is 74.5%.
 Early childhood enrollment has improved by 12.1% since 2005.
 In elementary school, the enrollment in Lima is 90.7%, while the national average for this level is 92.9%.

 The dropout rate for Lima is lower than the national average, except for elementary school, which is higher.
 In Lima, the dropout rate in elementary is 1.3% and 5.7% in high school, while the national average is 1.2% in elementary and 8.3% in high school.